 To handle weights and values of zero, we throw an infinity error only if a cake weighs nothing and has a positive value.

 time, and space, where n is number of types of cake and k is the capacity of the duffel bag.
 We loop through each cake (n cakes) for every capacity (k capacities), so our runtime is , and maintaining the array of k+1 capacities gives us the space.

 Congratulations!
 Because of dynamic programming, you have successfully stolen the Queen's cakes and made it big.

 Keep in mind: in some cases, it might not be worth using our optimal dynamic programming solution.
-It's a pretty slow algorithm—without any context (not knowing how many cake types we have, what our weight capacity is, or just how they compare) it's easy to see potentially being as bad as if n is close to k.
+It's a pretty slow algorithm—without any context (not knowing how many cake types we have, what our weight capacity is, or just how they compare) it's easy to see growing out of control quickly if n or k is large.

 If we cared about time, like if there was an alarm in the vault and we had to move quickly, it might be worth using a faster algorithm that gives us a good answer, even if it's not always the optimal answer.
 Some of our first ideas in the breakdown were to look at cake values or value/weight ratios.
 Those algorithms would probably be faster, taking time (we'd have to start by sorting the input).